junhongwang418/junhongwang418/content/blog/book-software-engineering-at-google/index.md

 >
 > _source: Software Engineering at Google page 227-228_

 I'm quoting this here, so I can use this as a conversation starter 😂.

-Also here's the [link](https://testing.googleblog.com/) to TotT.
+Here's the [link](https://testing.googleblog.com/) to TotT.